vacanza/holidays/docs/examples.md

 By default, the generated calendar contains holidays for the current year and is written to a file whose name is derived from the selected calendar and year range.
+The `--years` option accepts a single year (2025), a year range (2025-2027), or a relative range (+10), which selects the current year through the current year plus 10.

 ### Examples